Thee Quaker Podcast brings stories of spiritual courage to your ears.

 Co-host & Executive Producer

-Jon’s unique success promoting his music in the early days of Youtube led him to found the QuakerSpeak project, for which he spent six years traveling, interviewing Friends, and publishing a video every week.
-In 2021, Jon embarked on a new journey: envisioning a future for Friends and online media.
+Jon’s unique success promoting his music in the early days of Youtube led him to found the QuakerSpeak video project, for which he spent six years traveling, interviewing Friends, and publishing a video every week.
+By the end of his tenure in 2020, the project had over 4 million views.

 Jon Watts is a member of Central Philadelphia Monthly Meeting, which holds his ministry under its care.